dillanspencer/Quad-Engine/README.md

 # Quad Engine
 > 2D Platformer Game Engine

 The __Quad Engine__ was developed to make 2D game programming easy for everyone.
-The engine is made to be implemented into your project before you start developing, not to be used as a jar file.
+The engine is made to be implemented into your project before you start developing.

 Using Java 8 internal libraries, it is specifically designed for 2D games (no support for 3D at the moment), and proposes a set of functions for 2D resources management (_images_, _sprites_, _animations_, _tiles_...).
 Inputs and outputs are also available, with an easy keys retrieval, mouse movement...
-Management of music file are also available (_Wav_, _Midi_, and more using plug-ins, such as _Sc68_, _AdPlug_ and _AdlMidi_).
+Management of music file are also available (_Wav_, _Midi_).
-Windowed, full-screen and applet formats are fully supported, with a complete frame rate control.
+Windowed and full-screen are fully supported, with a complete frame rate control.

 In the __Quad Engine's__ current version, it greatly simplifies the development of __Platformer__, and __Top Down__ games.